By: Mark Diaz

 When most people hear the term “three strikes law,” they usually think of California, which has been the subject of much controversy over the years.

 What you may not know is that there is a Texas three strikes law as well, which punishes offenders for repeat penalties.
 After a third felony, offenders in Texas face 25 years to life in prison.
 Baseball fans will recognize the phrase from the game, which makes a batter out after three pitches.

 The Three Strikes Law in Texas and Other States

-Texas’ three strikes law was first enacted in 1952.
+The Texas three strikes law was first enacted in 1952.
 California’s law was passed in 1994.
 After three separate felony convictions, an individual is subject to a life sentence in prison.
-The law and others like it in other states was enacted to cut down on recidivism – offenders who go on to commit future crimes.
+The law and others like it in other states were enacted to cut down on recidivism – offenders who go on to commit future crimes.
 Lawmakers believe that career criminals can’t be rehabilitated.
 To stop them from continuously committing crimes and tying up the justice system, they impose harsh penalties after a third offense.

 In most states with repeat offender laws, the law only applies to felony convictions.
 About half the states in the country have some form of a three-strike law.

 Controversy over Three-strike Laws